Education Programs

 K.1 Transportation Station

-All aboard the ocean of motion express.
-Have your students ever wondered how aquatic animals move from place to place?
-From oceans to streams, ecosystems are different, and all animals have distinct ways of getting around their environments.
-How do beluga whales and whale sharks move?
-Do sea stars and sea urchins move at all?
-Join us as we discover different ways animals move and even demonstrate some movements.
+All aboard the ocean of motion express!
+Have you ever wondered how aquatic animals move from place to place?
+Whether you’re in an ocean or stream, all animals have distinct ways of getting around the unique layouts of their environments.
+From swift swimmers like beluga whales and dolphins to barely-mobile critters like sea stars and urchins, we’ll discover all of the different ways animals move and even demonstrate some movements.

 Standards: SKL2a, SKP2b, K.MDR.7, K.MDR.7.1, K-PS2-1